Skip to Content

 Sometimes, both strays and ferals will fear your presence.
 They will see you as a threat and will be genuinely afraid of you.
 They may hiss and be generally distressed.

 However, the difference between a stray and a feral is in the way they act after your first interaction.
 A stray feline will usually relax after a couple of minutes and willingly decide to approach you.
+But a feral cat will hold onto her hostile attitude and might even become aggressive and attack you if you try to approach her.

-3. She is hypervigilant
+3. She Is Hypervigilant

 credit: Unsplash